136 results found

 用法: E.g. Don't borrow money from this company.
 It is a big ear hole!同義詞: 大耳窿

-定義: A code-mixing term that working class Hong Kongers like to use to refer to a duplicate of something, such as a document.
+定義: A code-mixing term that working class Hong Kongers love to use to refer to a programmer or developer especially if they are one themselves because it makes them sound like a profession.